Written by: John Dalton

 Tip Two: Collect Evidence to Prove Each Instance of Harassment

-From the first occurrence, you should start documenting and saving as much information as you can about the offensive conduct.
-The evidence you gather can be helpful at every stage of trying to resolve the issue.
+You should start documenting and saving as much information as possible about the offensive conduct from the first occurrence.
+The evidence you gather can be helpful at every stage of resolving the issue.
 Among important pieces of evidence to start collecting are:

 • Detailed notes describing each moment of the offensive behavior,